 With the exception murder charges, the general rule is that a conviction for an attempt to commit a crime carries a sentence half as long as the actual crime.
 So if you were sentenced for an attempt to steal a bicycle and the prosecutor sought the maximum sentence, you could face up to three months in jail and a $500 fine, rather than the six months in jail and $1000 fine petty theft ordinarily carries.

 If the charge was for homicide, but not first-degree murder, it’s important to recognize that the potential punishment for attempted murder in California is no longer than nine years in prison.
 On the other hand, if you are charged with attempted first degree murder, then you could face life in prison without the possibility of parole.

-Often prosecutors offer attempted crime charges in serious or strike cases, but even an attempted serious crime is still a strike under the three strikes law.
-Do not agree to any reduced sentencing without your lawyer present.
+Often prosecutors offer an attempted crime charge when negotiating a plea bargain for a serious crime that is a strikeable offense, but even an attempt to commit a crime that is a strike will still leave you with a strike on your record under the three strikes law.
+This is another reason it is so important not to agree to any reduced sentencing without your criminal defense lawyer present.

 Creative Commons Image by Ski Mask Kid